elastic/elasticsearch/CONTRIBUTING.md

 `DEBUG` logging to investigate the problem.

-If an exception occurs as a direct result of a request received from a client then you should usually include the exception in the response back to the client and not record it in the logs at `WARN` level.
-The person reading the logs is usually unable to address any problems caused by faulty client requests, and the person running the client is often forbidden from seeing the server logs.
+If an exception occurs as a direct result of a request received from a client then it should only be logged as a `WARN` if the server administrator is the right person to address it.
+In most cases the server administrator cannot do anything about faulty client requests, and the person running the client is often unable to see the server logs, so you should include the exception in the response back to the client and not log a warning.
+Bear in mind that clients may submit requests at a high rate, so any per-request logging can easily flood the logs.

 ##### `ERROR`